-- Make sure that the vehicle's lights and turn signals are working properly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Secure all baggage \Rightarrow page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly according to your size. - Ensure that the passenger in the central rear seat always has the head restraint in the correct position for use. - Instruct passengers to adjust the head restraints according to their height.
+- Ensure that the vehicle's lights and turn signals operate flaw-lessly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Secure all baggage $\Rightarrow$ page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly acoording to your size. - Ensure that the passenger in the central rear seat always has the head restraint in the correct position for use.

-- Protect children with appropriate child seats and properly applied seat belts ⇒ page 38. - Assume the correct sitting position.
-Instruct your passengers also to assume a proper sitting position ⇒ page 9. - Fasten your seat belt securely.
-Instruct your passengers also to fasten their seat belts properly ⇒ page 16.
+- Instruct passengers to adjust the head restraints according to their height. - Protect children with appropriate child seats and properly applied seat belts $\Rightarrow$ page 40. - Assume the correct sitting position.
+Instruct your passengers also to assume a proper sitting position $\Rightarrow$ page 9. - Fasten your safety belt securely.
+Instruct your passengers also to fasten their seat belts properly $\Rightarrow$ page 16.